 A homeowner with windstorm insurance can often submit the results of a windstorm inspection to their insurer to obtain discounts on their windstorm insurance.
 In Florida, premium discounts for certain favorable wind mitigation features are mandated by State law and can total 45% of the original policy’s premium.

-If you have a newer roof on an older home, chances are you can be saving serious cash by getting a wind mitigation done.
+If you have a newer roof on an older home, chances are you can save serious cash by getting a wind mitigation done.
 Long story short, say hypothetically you spend $1000 a year on insurance.
 By spending $125 on a wind mitigation report you could be saving $450 of that $1000 EVERY YEAR.

 Further Info on Wind Mitigation Inspections.